Compulsed/dale-ecs-deployment/express/README.md

 # What is missing:
+- Unit tests ✅
+- Automated scaling policy
+  - Specifically called this out
+- Secrets management
+  - Perhaps could improve this via a multi-stage
 - Release tag deployments (push button)
-- Unit tests
-- Secrets management
+  - How to safely avoid re-running unit test / integration tests (using consistent hashes across merges...?)
 - Database
-- Automated scaling policy
+  - Could use neon to create a DB per stage
 - Environments (though, should be easy as they're just changes to the stack name)